CMorles98/CompanyManagement/README.md

 ## Description

-This solution is a web API developed in DDD architecture using .NET 5.0
+This solution is a web API developed with clean architecture using DDD pattern -> .NET 5.0

 ## Database